 Operation & maintenance stage

 The operation period is the lengthiest period of the building life span.
-Owners will spend a tremendous amount of money at this stage for various reasons.
+Most costliest stage of the project life cycle, Owners will spend a tremendous amount of money at this stage for various reasons.
 Mostly as facility management fees and services fees.
 Regular maintenance, miscellaneous other unexpected maintenance expenses will come up at this stage.

 Renewal and rehabilitation stage

-At the later stage of the project, it will require to renew or rehabilitate.
+At the later stage of the project life cycle, owners may require to renew or rehabilitate the project.
 Owners might want to restore it entirely or partly rehabilitate.
-To do that client may want to asses the current status of the building, apart from the construction cost of rehabilitation.
+To do that client may want to assess the current status of the building, apart from the construction cost of rehabilitation.
 A consultant fee will require to pay for the assessment report and redesign of the project.
 Apart from these expenses, the top portion will pay for the rehabilitation or renewal process of the building.

 Replacement or disposal stage

-Analyzing of each above stage is call as whole life cost analysis.
+Analyzing of each above stage of each stage of project life cycle is call as whole life cost analysis.
 The client can optimize the design based on the findings of whole life cost analysis to maximize the project outcome or performance based on the available budget.